pulp/pulpcore/docs/plugins/plugin-writer/concepts/index.rst

 RQ, including tasks deployed by plugins.

+**Worker and Tasks Directories**

+In pulp each worker is assigned a unique working directory living in ``/var/lib/pulp/tmp/``, and each started task will have its own clean temporary subdirectory therein as its current working directory.
+Those will automatically be cleaned up once the task is finished.

+If a task needs to create more temporary directories, it is encouraged to use ``tempfile.TemporaryDirectory(dir=".")`` from the python standard library to place them in the tasks working directory.
+This can be necessary, if the amount of temporarily saved data is too much to wait for the automatic cleanup at the end of the task processing or to avoid naming conflicts.

 **Making Temporary Files Available to Tasks**

 Sometimes, files must be brought forward from a ViewSet to an executing task.
 The files may or may